ADesprets/TLS/README.md

 `openssl req -new -newkey rsa:2048 -nodes -out servername.csr -keyout servername.key`

 ### Script to create a chain of certificate with 2 levels
-It provides a lot of control on how the certificate are created.
+It provides a lot of controls on how the certificates are created.

 ```
 # This script is used to generate a chain of certificates with 2 levels